AVIARIES

 Security

 Ensure that parts designed to be taken apart - like cage bottoms - are secured with zip ties if needed.
-Access doors and sliding feeders can be secured with clothes pegs.
+Access doors and sliding feeders can be secured with clothes pegs or these snap hooks.

 Material